Reyes1921/notas/SQL/sql/ddl.md

 - Is published by using transactional replication or merge replication.

 If you try to truncate a table with a foreign key constraint, SQL Server will prevent you from doing so and you will have to use the DELETE statement instead.

+# `Drop Table`

+The `DROP TABLE` statement is a Data Definition Language (DDL) operation that is used to completely remove a table from the database.
+This operation deletes the table structure along with all the data in it, effectively removing the table from the database system.

+When you execute the `DROP TABLE` statement, it eliminates both the table and its data, as well as any associated indexes, constraints, and triggers.
+Unlike the TRUNCATE TABLE statement, which only removes data but keeps the table structure, `DROP TABLE` removes everything associated with the table.

 [TOP](#data-definition-language-ddl)